ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 - :ref:`MOT_THST_HOVER <MOT_THST_HOVER>` to 0.25 (or lower than the expected hover throttle)

 5. Use a radio and calibrate the radio correctly (see :ref:`common-radio-control-calibration`).
-6. Configure a Emergency Stop Motors switch and test it (see :ref:`channel-7-and-8-options`).
+6. Configure an Emergency Stop Motors switch and test it (see :ref:`Auxiliary Functions <common-auxiliary-functions>`).
 7. Do tuning flights in low-wind condition and normal weather (no rain and between 15°C/59°F and 25°C/77°F).
 8. Practice STABILIZE flight in simulator or on a low-end drone first, you should be confident to be able to takeoff and land with your untuned aircraft.